I'm excited to evaluate the best women’s hiking pants of 2019 for you.

 These tights have reinforced knees and rear, because you never know when you will need to climb up or slide down the terrain.

-The Marmot Lobos (via Backcountry.com) are one of the highest quality three-in-one pants on the market.
+The Marmot Lobos (via Marmot - straight from the source)) are one of the highest quality three-in-one pants on the market.

 The company didn’t skimp on a single feature.